History of Keralam: Coalition politics

 Later in 1967–82 Kerala elected a series of leftist coalition governments; the most stable was that led by Achutha Menon from 1969 to 1977.

 From 1967 to 1970, Kunnikkal Narayanan led a Naxalite movement in Kerala.
 The theoretical difference in the communist party, i.e. CPM is the part of the uprising of Naxalbari movement in Bengal which leads to the formation of CPI(ML) in India.
 Due to ideological differences the CPI-ML split into several groups.
 Some groups choose to participate peacefully in electoralism, while some choose to aim for violent revolution.
 The violence alienated public opinion.

 The political alliance have strongly stabilised in such a manner that, with rare exceptions, most of the coalition partners stick their loyalty to the alliance.
 As a result, to this, ever since 1979, the power has been clearly alternating between these two fronts without any change.
 Politics in Kerala is characterised by continually shifting alliances, party mergers and splits, factionalism within the coalitions and within political parties, and numerous splinter groups.

 Modern politics in Kerala is dominated by two political fronts: the Communist-led Left Democratic Front (LDF) and the Indian National Congress-led United Democratic Front (UDF) since the late 1970s.
 These two parties have alternating in power since 1982.
 Most of the major political parties in Kerala, except for the Bharatiya Janata Party (BJP), belong to one or the other of these two alliances, often shifting allegiances a number of time.
-As of the 2021 Kerala Legislative Assembly election, the LDF has a majority in the state assembly seats (99/140).
+As of the 2026 Kerala Legislative Assembly election, the UDF has a majority in the state assembly seats (102/140).